nahiyan/cryptanalysis/README.md

 # MD4, MD5, and SHA-256 Cryptanalysis

-This repository houses a cryptanalysis tool aimed at (pre-image and collision) attacking hash functions, namely MD4, MD5, and SHA-256, using SAT solvers.
+This repository houses a cryptanalysis tool aimed at (pre-image and collision) attacks on hash functions, namely MD4, MD5, and SHA-256, using SAT solvers.
 Techniques such as the [Dobbertin's attack](https://link.springer.com/content/pdf/10.1007/3-540-69710-1_19.pdf) and [Cube and Conquer using a Lookahead Solver](https://www.cs.utexas.edu/~marijn/publications/cube.pdf) are used to exploit the weakness of hash functions and increase feasibility of the attacks.

 # Prerequisities